If you want to find your niche online but you have been struggling with the practical side of how to find a niche – then you are in luck!

 If however it’s a piece of news or you are building a blog – then add a post.

-Let’s face it, 99% of the competition use the Google Keyword Planner or some variation thereof.
+Let’s face it, most guides teach you how to find a niche market by using the Google Keyword Planner or some variation thereof.

-However by thinking outside the box and taking a slightly different approach, we are able to find a much broader range of niches and keywords.
+However by thinking outside the box and taking a slightly different approach to find your niche, we are able to find a much broader range of profitable niches and keywords.

 I hope you enjoyed this post, and that it has made you think about niche research.
 You should check out my post where I reveal My Exact Strategy for a $1,000/month Niche Site and also How to Build a Blog Network – The Right Way.